2020 Senior Bowl: Wednesday's South Team Practice Report

 By Charlie Campbell - @draftcampbell

-The third practice of the South team in the Senior Bowl was held in Mobile, Ala. in Ladd-Peebles Stadium.
-The players practicing in shells: helmets, shoulder pads, and shorts.
-The North team was coached by the Oakland Raiders coaching staff.
+The second practice of the South team in the Senior Bowl was held in Mobile, Alabama in Ladd-Peebles Stadium.
+The players practicing in full pads.
+The South team is being coached by the Cincinnati Bengals coaching staff.

 2020 Senior Bowl Home

 2020 Senior Bowl Quarterback Analysis

 2020 Senior Bowl: Thursday's South Team Practice Report

 2020 Senior Bowl Thursday's South Team Prospect Meetings

 2020 Senior Bowl: Thursday's North Team Practice Report

 2020 Senior Bowl Thursday's North Team Prospect Meetings